61°F

 The Rebels elected to kick a 20-yard field goal on a fourth-and-goal from Syracuse’s 2-yard line to make it a seven-point deficit, but came up with another play on special teams to tie the game.

 White blocked a Syracuse punt, and the ball rolled over 40 yards into the end zone, where freshman Charles Correa fell on it to tie the game at 31-31 with 28 seconds left in the third quarter.
+It was the second key special teams play White came up with.

 First half

 McCord methodically picked apart the Rebels on Syracuse’s first drive.
-He completed his first seven passes for 73 yards and capped the drive off with an 9-yard shovel pass to Allen to put the Orange ahead 7-0 with 8:43 left in the first quarter.
+He completed his first seven passes for 73 yards and capped the drive off with a 9-yard shovel pass to Allen to put the Orange ahead 7-0 with 8:43 left in the first quarter.

 The Syracuse offense went back to work after UNLV’s second drive stalled near midfield following a penalty.
 A 39-yard completion to tight end Oronde Gadsden II helped the Orange get out of their territory after a deep UNLV punt.
 The Orange scored a play later on a 3-yard run from Allen.